dwtoledo/Gmail-Clone/README.md

-# Gmail Clone - Static
+# Static HTML & CSS Gmail Clone

 This is a static clone of the Gmail user interface built using HTML and CSS.
 This project aims to replicate the look and feel of the Gmail web application for educational purposes.